Bonobo

 MONITORING POPULATIONS

-WWF has provided training, equipment and field supplies for the ICCN and non-governmental organizations conducting surveys of bonobo populations.
-After the first survey of Salonga National Park found fewer bonobos than expected and greater amounts of human disturbance, additional efforts were made to monitor and protect these animals.
+WWF has provided training, equipment, and field supplies to the Congolese Nature Conservation Authority (ICCN) and non-governmental organizations conducting surveys of bonobo populations.
+After the first survey of Salonga National Park, which WWF and ICCN have co-managed since 2015. found fewer bonobos than expected and greater amounts of human disturbance, additional efforts were made to monitor and protect these animals, which have been largely successful.

 PROTECTING HABITAT